equipeGST/RiboDoc/README.md

 Where "ID" is the id obtained with the previous command

 If you have issues with the use of Docker, you must refer to their [website](https://docs.docker.com/).
 If the error happens during the use of RiboDoc, the rule (job) which failed is indicated in your terminal.
 You can then find the error output in the *logs* folder.
 Each rule have a precise name and a folder related to it with files corresponding to the different steps of this rule.
+In most cases, a problem occurs because the memory provided is insufficient and no precise error message is shown in the *logs* folder.
+This usually happens during the index builds (for the alignement tools), the alignments or the riboWaltz tool script, as they are the steps asking for the more resources in RiboDoc pipeline.
+If you cannot find why the pipeline stopped, try resuming it with more memory available.
-If you can not solve the problem by exploring those files, you can contact us through the ["issues"](https://github.com/equipeGST/RiboDoc/issues) part of our github.
+If you can not solve the problem by yourself, you can contact us through the ["issues"](https://github.com/equipeGST/RiboDoc/issues) part of our github or by mail.
 >If you want to send us a request because of an error, the easiest way for us to help you is if you send us an archive named after the rule which failed in your analysis with your config.yaml, logs folder and logsTmp folder to it so we can help you finding what happened and why.

 ## 6) Understand the results